 - Compass – Interviews women with different location independent jobs.

-- Women on the Road – Interviews women that live in vans.
+- Nomads at the Intersections– Interviews women that live in vans.

 SAVE DAT $$ HONEYOf course, saving is important, too.
 Once I realized I wanted to become nomadic, I stopped buying anything but the necessities.